The Mutual Visibility Problem for Fat Robots with Lights: The Mutual Visibility Algorithm

 In every round, all corner robots move as in the SD phase, expanding the convex hull.
 This ensures that the length of all edges increases and thus interior robots can move through these edges to in turn become corner robots themselves.
 All movement described in the remainder of this paper takes the (predictably) expanding convex hull into account.

 Next we describe how an interior robot moves.
-Given a robot $r_i$, we define its \emph{eligible} edges as those edges of length at least 3 for which no other robot is closer to the edge\footnote{The length of 3 is used to ensure that two robots can move through the same edge without colliding with each other (requiring a length of 2) while ensuring that they also do not collide with the corner robots on the edge (adding a length of 0.5 per corner robot).}.
-The interior robots start by determining their eligible edges (see Fig.~{\ref{fig:10}}(a)).
+Given a robot $r_i$, we define its \emph{eligible} edges as those edges of length at least 3 for which no other robot is closer to the edge\footnote{The length of 3 is used to ensure that two robots can move through the same edge without colliding with each other (requiring a length of 2) while ensuring that they also do not collide with the corner robots on the edge (adding a length of 0.5 per corner robot).} and $r_i$ is not between two other robots at the same distance to this edge.
+The interior robots start by determining their eligible edges (see Figure~{\ref{fig:10}}(a)).
 In the figure, robot $r_i$ finds edges $\overline{v_1v_2}$ and $\overline{v_2v_3}$ eligible, whereas $r_j$ finds $\overline{v_2v_3}$, and $r_l$ finds $\overline{v_3v_4}$ eligible.
 However, the robots between $r_i$, $r_j$ find no edge eligible.
 Let $Q$ denote the set of edges that are eligible to an interior robot $r_i$.
-Every interior robot that has an eligible edge moves perpendicular to some eligible edge towards this edge to become a corner robot by moving through this eligible edge (see Fig.~{\ref{fig:10}}(b)), checking its path to avoid collisions with other robots (see Fig.~{\ref{fig:10}}(c)).
-If the path is clear, it moves outside the hull into its safe zone to become a new corner as described earlier (see Fig.~{\ref{fig:10}}(d)) and changes its color to red (see Fig.~{\ref{fig:10}}(e)).
+Every interior robot that has an eligible edge moves perpendicular to one of its eligible edges $e$ towards $e$ to become a corner robot by moving through $e$ (see Figure~{\ref{fig:10}}(b)), while avoiding collisions with other robots (see Figure~{\ref{fig:10}}(c)).
+If the path is clear, it moves outside the hull into its safe zone to become a new corner as described earlier (see Figure~{\ref{fig:10}}(d)) and changes its color to red (see Figure~{\ref{fig:10}}(e)).

 When both phases are finished, the {\mv} problem is solved, and all the robots are in the corners of the convex hull with red lights.